Back

 This is what happens in the video

-So the status field on the sales order header includes the same status as the lines and the lower you get on the list, the worst the status is.
+This means the status field on the sales order header always shows the same status as one of the lines.
+Specifically, it shows the worst one.
+The further down you get on the list of statuses, the worse the status is, so the header reflects the line that is in the most critical situation.

 473806309-Fh93ky7_TvU-ENG20090513